Cueva Ventana, Puerto Rico

 Presentational

-• giving rehearsed oral presentations with limited reliance on notes
+• give rehearsed oral presentations with limited reliance on notes

-• asking questions in response to formal presentations
+• ask and respond to questions related to formal presentations

 Important Note: The specific objectives of each course can be found on that course's individual page.